 Shoe bag

-As my one pair of running shoes do get smelly wearing them day after day and travelling frequently, it is important I have them in a bag that separates them from the rest of the items in my travel pack.
-It is important to organise and compartmentalise your shoes away from the rest of your gear.
+When I travel frequently, my one pair of running shoes gets smelly as I wear them day after day.
+I store them in a bag that separates them from the other items in my travel pack.
+Organising and compartmentalising your shoes away from the rest of your gear is essential.

 What to look for